dart-archive/www.dartlang.org/src/site/codelabs/ng2/1-skeleton.markdown

 <i class="fa fa-key key-header"> </i> <strong> Key information </strong>

-* All Dart files that use Angular APIs import `angular2.dart`.
+* All Dart files that use Angular APIs import `core.dart` from the Angular package.

 * The `@Component` annotation defines `AppComponent` as an Angular component.